-Ever since being charged with making an annual evaluation of "The Most Serious Problems Facing Taxpayers," the IRS National Taxpayer Advocate has repeatedly put "complexity of the Internal Revenue Code" at the top of the list.
-But even the Advocate seems to have grown weary of repeatedly citing complexity, as evidenced in her December 2010 report, where she writes, "The National Taxpayer Advocate on numerous occasions has identified the complexity of the Tax Code as the most serious problem facing taxpayers and urged Congress to simplify it."
-This year the Advocate has taken to highlighting the problem in a new way, with an "info graphic" on its website proclaiming, "The Time for Tax Reform Is Now."
+Ever since being charged with making an annual evaluation of "The Most Serious Problems Facing Taxpayers," the National Taxpayer Advocate has repeatedly put "complexity of the Internal Revenue Code" at the center of many issues she has uncovered, from the quality of taxpayer assistance to appropriate agency staffing levels.
+But even the Advocate seems to have grown weary of repeatedly citing complexity, as evidenced in her December 2010 report, where she wrote, "The National Taxpayer Advocate on numerous occasions has identified the complexity of the Tax Code as the most serious problem facing taxpayers and urged Congress to simplify it."

-The National Taxpayer Advocate's December 2012 Annual Report to Congress notes that "[T]here have been approximately 4,680 changes to the tax code since 2001, an average of more than one a day."
+The National Taxpayer Advocate's December 2012 Annual Report to Congress noted that "[T]here have been approximately 4,680 changes to the tax code since 2001, an average of more than one a day."
 She pointed out, "For every one of these changes, the IRS must explain the new provision to taxpayers, write computer code so it can process returns affected by the provision, and train its auditors so that improper claims can be identified."